This post was most recently updated on June 23rd, 2022.3 min read.

-Just resolved a random issue that’s difficult enough to google, that I think it’s worth documenting!
-These seem to be popping up whenever you work with anything that’s fairly fresh out of oven…
+I have just resolved a random issue that’s difficult enough to google so I thought it would be worth documenting!
+These seem to be popping up whenever you work with anything that’s fairly fresh out of the oven…

 In my case, the error happened after updates to Visual Studio.
 Always fun.